chinstorff/chinstorff.github.com/_posts/2013-9-27-quite-a-few-people-agree.md

 A few days ago, I published [this post](http://chinstorff.com/blog/john-green-looks-like-me) on my blog.
 I posted links to my article on Facebook and on [Reddit](http://redd.it/1n37nv).
 Much to my surprise and much to my excitement, people from all over the world read my writing.

 Thanks to the magic of [Google Analytics](http://analytics.google.com), I know how many people viewed my site.
+This data is from September 24th - September 26th.

 ![You can't see this image, so this post must be dreadfully boring for you.](/static/images/blog_analytics/stats.png "Holy guacamole!")

 Twenty five hundred different people.
 Nearly four thousand total page views.
 Wow.

-The following is a graph of visits per hour from 9/24 - 9/26.
+The following is a graph of visits per hour.

 ![You can't see this graph either!](/static/images/blog_analytics/visits.png)